abhishekagrawalkumar/PwnCheck/README.md

 5. **Protect Against Credential Stuffing Attacks**:
    - Protect your system from automated attacks that target known exposed passwords (credential stuffing).

-### **For Individuals**
-1. **Personal Account Protection**:
-   - Ensure your password is safe from breaches and hasn’t been exposed in known data leaks.

-2. **Strengthen Online Security**:
-   - Get immediate alerts if your password has been compromised, and change it before it becomes a security risk.

-3. **Better Password Practices**:
-   - Learn about the importance of using strong, unique passwords for each account.
-Avoid reusing passwords that have been compromised.

-4. **Prevent Identity Theft**:
-   - By using the tool, you can avoid identity theft caused by attackers gaining access to your accounts using previously leaked passwords.

-5. **Privacy Guaranteed**:
-   - Your password is never shared with the API in plaintext.
-Only the hashed version is sent for checking, ensuring your personal information stays secure.

 ---